Daniel Andrews: Media coverage

 During the early years of the COVID-19 pandemic, conservative commentators criticised the Andrews' government for its introduction of vaccination mandates, prolonged lockdowns and failures in hotel quarantine in 2020.
 Conservative-leaning media outlets, in particular those owned by News Corp Australia, gave Andrews the label "Dictator Dan" because of the strict measures his government took to suppress the spread of COVID-19.
 His popularity remained high and the daily media conferences he gave to explain his position and reasoning were a television ratings hit.
 Several media outlets and commentators have accused News Corp of biased reporting against Andrews, including former prime minister Kevin Rudd.

 2022 state election

 Andrews led the Victorian Labor Party to a third term in a further emphatic victory over the Coalition at the 2022 election.
 Despite heavy swings against the party in some Northern and Western suburb electorates, the party increased its majority with a net gain of 1 seat, according to ABC News.
 Labor picked up swings in Eastern suburbs seats which were unexpectedly won in the 2018 landslide result, and also gained the electoral districts of Glen Waverley, Hastings and Ripon from incumbent Liberal MPs.
 Labor also retained the electoral districts of Bayswater and Bass, which became notionally Liberal after the redistribution.
 Andrews also easily withstood an Independent challenger, Ian Cook, in his electorate of Mulgrave, winning more than 50% of the primary votes in the electorate.
+Following his election win, he has been described as "the dominant political figure of his generation in Victoria, with considerable influence nationally".